isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/discoverandmanage.md

 ![Screenshot of Exchange](../images/Acquire_and_Manage_11.jpg)

 Clicking on the card of an environment will route the administrator to the details page for that environment.
 On the ‘Configuration’ tab, they will see the option to choose the custom configurations and product profiles for the environment before deploying the application.
-These custom configurations are provided by the developer of the applications while uploading the application’s package on Developer Distribution.
-So, they will vary from application to application, depending on the configurations that the developer needs for their application to function optimally.
+These custom configurations are provided by the app developer with the upload of the application’s package.
+Custom Configurations will vary from application to application, depending on the configurations needed for optimal functionality.
+See “Custom Configurations tab” to define user configuration options.

 ![Screenshot of Exchange](../images/Acquire_and_Manage_12.jpg)